William Jardine (merchant): Early life

 Jardine, one of seven children, was born in 1784 on a small farm near Lochmaben, Dumfriesshire, Scotland.
 His father, Andrew Jardine (abt.
 1750- d.
 1793), died when he was nine, leaving the family in some economic difficulty.
 Though struggling to make ends meet, Jardine's older brother David (1776-1827) provided him with money to attend school.
 Jardine began to acquire credentials at the age of sixteen.

 In 1800 he entered the University of Edinburgh Medical School where he took classes in anatomy, medical practice, and obstetrics among others.
 While his schooling was in progress, Jardine was apprenticed to a surgeon who would provide housing, food, and the essential acquaintance with a hospital practice, with the money his older brother, David, provided.

 He graduated from the Edinburgh Medical School on 2 March 1802, and was presented a full diploma from the Royal College of Surgeons of Edinburgh.
-He chose to join the service of the British East India Company and in 1803, at the age of 19, boarded the East Indiaman Brunswick as a surgeon's mate in the East India Company's Maritime Marine Service.
+He chose to join the service of the British East India Company (EIC) and in 1803, at the age of 19, boarded the East Indiaman Brunswick as a surgeon's mate in the East India Company's Maritime Marine Service.
 Taking advantage of his employee's "cargo privilege", he traded successfully in cassia, cochineal and musk during his 14 years as a surgeon at the firm.

 On his first voyage, Jardine met two men who would come to play a role in his future as a drug trafficking merchant.
 The first was Thomas Weeding, a fellow doctor, and surgeon of the Glatton, one of the other ships in the convoy.
 The second was 26-year-old Charles Magniac who had arrived in Guangzhou at the beginning of 1801 to supervise his father's watch business in Canton in partnership with Daniel Beale.